Definitions and Acronyms

 An individual who meets the requirements of A.R.S. §36-2901, and who is responsible for the management of the member’s health care.
-A PCP may be a physician defined as a person licensed as an allopathic or osteopathic physician according to A.R.S.
+A PCP may be a physician defined as an individual licensed as an allopathic or osteopathic physician according to A.R.S.
 Title 32, Chapter 13 or Chapter 17, or a practitioner defined as a physician assistant licensed under A.R.S.
 Title 32, Chapter 25, or a certified nurse practitioner licensed under A.R.S.
 Title 32, Chapter 15.
-The PCP must be an individual, not a group or association of persons, such as a clinic.
+The PCP must be an individual, not a group or association of individuals, such as a clinic.

 PRIOR PERIOD COVERAGE (PPC)

-The period of time prior to the member’s enrollment, during which a member is eligible for covered services.
-The timeframe is from the effective date of eligibility (usually the first day of the month of application) until the date the member is enrolled with the Contractor.
+For Title XIX members, the period of time prior to the member’s enrollment, during which a member is eligible for covered services.
+The timeframe is from the effective date of eligibility to the day a member is enrolled with a Contractor.
 Refer to 9 A.A.C.
 22 Article 1.
-If a member made eligible via the Hospital Presumptive Eligibility (HPE) program is subsequently determined eligible for AHCCCS via the full application process, prior period coverage for the member will be covered by AHCCCS Fee-For-Service and the member will be enrolled with the Contractor only on a prospective basis.
-HPE does not apply to ALTCS members.
-The time period for prior period coverage does not include the time period for prior quarter coverage.
+If a member made eligible via the Hospital Presumptive Eligibility (HPE) program is subsequently determined eligible for AHCCCS via the full application process, prior period coverage for the member will be covered by AHCCCS Fee For Service and the member will be enrolled with the Contractor only on a prospective basis.

 PRIOR QUARTER COVERAGE

-The period of time prior to an individual’s month of application for AHCCCS coverage, during which a member may be eligible for covered services.
+The period of time prior to an individual’s month of application for AHCCCS coverage, during which a member (limited to children under 19, individuals who are pregnant, and individuals who are in the 60-day postpartum period beginning the last day of pregnancy) may be eligible for covered services.
 Prior Quarter Coverage is limited to the three month time period prior to the month of application.
 An applicant may be eligible during any of the three months prior to application if the applicant:

-- Would have qualified for Medicaid at the time services were received if the person had applied regardless of whether the person is alive when the application is made.
+2. Would have qualified for Medicaid at the time services were received if the individual had applied regardless of whether the individual is alive when the application is made.
 Refer to A.A.C.
 R9-22-303.

 AHCCCS Contractors are not responsible for payment for covered services received during the prior quarter.